-Editorial by Contributing Writer Noelle Janak
+Editorial by Staff Writer Noelle Janak

 This past Wednesday evening, a hundred or so Tulsans gathered to discuss disparities in juvenile arrests uncovered in the Tulsa Equality Indicators report.
 The gathering was historic.
 Never have City Council members, concerned citizens, and city officials (including the city’s Chief of Police) gathered to have a frank conversation about why Black juveniles are more than three times as likely as white juveniles to be arrested by the Tulsa Police Department (TPD).
 As we all know, history has winners and losers.
 The City of Tulsa, and perhaps the City Council, may have won that night.
 However, the Black and Brown children of Tulsa were ultimately the losers on Wednesday night.